skyra-project/iriss/README.md

-# iris
+# iriss
-Your favourite Discord bot for suggestions, part of ArchId Network.
+Your favourite Discord bot for feedback management, part of ArchId Network.